India

 Royal Bengal Tiger in ranthambore national park

-A graceful Royal Bengal Tiger strutting through the jungle, its stripes camouflaging it amidst the tree trunks and branches at the Ranthambhore Tiger Reserve, Rajasthan. © Vladimir Cech / Dreamstime
+A magnificent Royal Bengal Tiger strides through the Ranthambhore jungle, its bold stripes blending seamlessly with the forest shadows — the king of the wild in his true kingdom. © Vladimir Cech / Dreamstime

 Sambar deer, crocodile, and storks

-Sambar deer, crocodile, and storks on the banks of a water body in the Ranthambhore Tiger Reserve in Rajasthan. © EPhotocorp / Dreamstime
+Sambar deer, a resting crocodile, and elegant storks share the peaceful banks of a Ranthambhore waterhole — a perfect snapshot of Rajasthan’s rich wildlife in harmony. © EPhotocorp / Dreamstime

 sun sets outside the Amer Fort,